austinhrin/jarvis/readme.md

 - spell "xyz" > "xyz is spelled x y z"
 - wolframalpha "weather"> returns the current weather or whatever you ask.
 - search "xyz" OR what is "xyz" > will speak the search result if found by Wolfram Alpha or Wikipedia.
 If not found will open Google.
+- login to "github" > uses selenium to log you into github or any website you specify as log as it is in the config.py file.

 # config.py
 ```